 I was disappointed to discover that there was less floating involved than I thought, but it was still fun to hop in your tube for a quick and refreshing drift down the river and then be pulled into the next bar along the way.
 At every establishment, employees stood on platforms, calling out to tubers and tossing weighted ropes to drag them in for a drink.

-As the sun set on our day of fun, we returned our tubes and made our way back into town for some delicious baguette sandwiches (a legacy of Laos’s history as a French protectorate) accompanied by episodes of “Family Guy.”
-When we left, the party was still going strong on the river.
+As the sun set on our day of fun and we returned our tubes, the party was still going strong on the river.
+We nevertheless returned our tubes and made our way back into town for some delicious baguette sandwiches (a legacy of Laos’s history as a French protectorate) accompanied by episodes of “Family Guy.”

 The focus in Vang Vieng has now shifted from intoxicating substances to the intoxicating beauty of one of the most stunning regions of Southeast Asia.
 Instead of looking for a party, people are now visiting to take part in activities like hiking, rock climbing, biking, caving, and other endeavors that showcase the incredible Lao countryside.
 Rather than being shoved aside in favor of booze buckets and American sitcom reruns, Lao culture is returning to a more central place.
 It’s a refreshing change of pace, and one that has been met with relief by locals.